aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

     􏰀The plants are not sentient, moving in much the same way that a sunflower tracks the sun’s passage through the sky.

     The same technique is used to determine the area affected as is used to place terrain changes.
 Our first d6 roll is a 3, meaning the next hex to be affected is 0304, then 0205, and so forth, until the entire area affected is determined.
-On the map the area is drawn out in red.
+On the map the area is drawn out in red